IGME-202-2221/project-2-Jml6049/README.md

 A larger animal that will seek out food and try to survive while fleeing hunters

-### Forage
+### Hibernate

-**Objective:** The animal will wander in search of small animals
+**Objective:** The animal will wander in it's cave and be docile

 #### Steering Behaviors

-- Seek - small animals
+- Seek - it's home
 - Flee - hunters and the village
 - Obstacles - hunters trees and the village
-- Seperation - hunters,players
+- wander - around it's cave

 #### State Transistions

-- if the animals hunger is relatively high
+- if the animals hunger is low

 ### Hunt(animal)